truenas/middleware/docs/userguide/index.rst

 port, or standard jail using FreeBSD ports or pkgng packages.
 This section describes these methods of software installation.
 You should skim through the entire section first to determine which method of software installation best meets your needs.

-**NOTE:** the commands demonstrated in this section need to be executed from the shell icon of the jail the software is to be installed into.
+.. note:: the commands demonstrated in this section need to be executed from the shell icon of the jail the software is to be installed into.

 Installing Packages
 ~~~~~~~~~~~~~~~~~~~